Farama-Foundation/Gymnasium/docs/content/environment_creation.md

 ### Declaration and Initialization
 Our custom environment will inherit from the abstract class `gymnasium.Env`.
 You shouldn't forget to add the `metadata` attribute to your class.
 There, you should specify the render-modes that are supported by your environment (e.g. `"human"`, `"rgb_array"`, `"ansi"`) and the framerate at which your environment should be rendered.
-Every environment should support`None` as render-mode; you don't need to add it in the metadata.
+Every environment should support `None` as render-mode; you don't need to add it in the metadata.
 In `GridWorldEnv`, we will support the modes "rgb_array" and "human" and render at 4 FPS.

 The `__init__` method of our environment will accept the integer `size`, that determines the size of the square grid.
 We will set up some variables for rendering and define `self.observation_space` and `self.action_space`.
 In our case, observations should provide information about the location of the agent and target on the 2-dimensional grid.
-We will choose to represent observations in the form of a dictionaries with keys `"agent"` and `"target"`.
+We will choose to represent observations in the form of dictionaries with keys `"agent"` and `"target"`.
 An observation may look like ` {"agent": array([1, 0]), "target": array([0, 3])}`.
 Since we have 4 actions in our environment ("right", "up", "left", "down"), we will use `Discrete(4)` as an action space.
 Here is the declaration of `GridWorldEnv` and the implementation of `__init__`: